Blosc/bloscpack/README.md

   Deactivate shuffle:
   ``zsh» ./blpk c -s data.dat``

-In addition, there are two mutually exclusive options for bloscpack itself, that govern how the file is split into chunks:
+In addition, there are two mutually exclusive options for Bloscpack itself, that govern how the file is split into chunks:

 * ``[-z | --chunk-size]``